Buy and Hold Definition

 The biggest difference between these two investment strategies is in the use of capital.

-Investors who choose the fix-and-flip approach use their capital (i.e. – cash) to increase the value of the property.
-They realize gains more quickly and their money is tied up for a shorter period of time, which means their capital is at risk for a shorter period of time.
+Investors who choose the fix-and-flip approach use their capital (i.e., cash) to increase the property’s value.
+They realize gains more quickly and their money is tied up for a shorter period of time, which means their capital is at risk for the same time span.

 What Types of Properties Are Ideal for Buy-and-Hold Real Estate?

-The buy-and-hold approach works for any type of real estate investment: Single-family and multifamily homes, apartment buildings, vacation rentals, even commercial property.
+The buy-and-hold approach works for any type of real estate investment: Single-family and multifamily homes, apartment buildings, short-term or vacation rentals, and even commercial property.

 buy and hold rental real estate